UOR-Foundation/uorcontent/rendered/obsidian/Concepts/uor-c-330.md

 2. **Error Barrier Operations**: Introducing periodic normalization or correction steps that prevent error accumulation across long sequences of operations.

-3. **Spectral Filtering**: Applying filtering operations in the spectral domain to remove error components while preserving the essential structure of the representation.
+3. **[[uor-c-011|Spectral Filtering]]**: Applying filtering operations in the spectral domain to remove error components while preserving the essential structure of the representation.

 4. **Confidence Tracking**: Maintaining metadata about the confidence level of different components of a decomposition, allowing operations to deprioritize or exclude low-confidence elements.